benbrastmckie/.config/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+Note that if you don't have `xcode` installed, this may take a bit, but is essential to what follows.
-Although optional, I highly recommend that inexperienced users begin by installing Fish as explained in the section below which makes working insider the terminal a lot easier and will benefit your resulting workflow once NeoVim is up and running.
+Although optional, I highly recommend that inexperienced users begin by installing Fish as explained in the section below which makes working inside the terminal a lot easier and will benefit your resulting workflow once NeoVim is up and running.
 I also highly recommend swapping the CapsLock and Esc keys by opening `System Preferences -> Keyboard` and making the appropriate changes.